cherrypy/cherrypy/sphinx/source/index.rst

 ---------------------------------
 *The who, what, and why of CherryPy*

 :doc:`Programmer's Guide <progguide/index>`
 -------------------------------------------
 *How to perform common tasks*

 :doc:`Deployment Guide <deployguide/index>`
 -------------------------------------------
-*Getting your application on the web*
+*Getting your application running and on the web*

 :doc:`Reference Manual <refman/index>`
 --------------------------------------